ArtisticPhoenix/eJinn/README.md

  forceRecompile    | boolean  | There are serveral ways that a class will be recompiled.
 You can set this option to `true` to force recompiling on all entities. debug             |  array   | Mainly for development.
 When you add a tag to the debugger array __eJinn__ will output debugging infomation assocated to that tag.
 Typically this is the name of a particular method in the parser class.
 For a complete list see the __Debugging__ section. parseOnly         | boolean  | When this is set to `true` only the _parsing_ stage is ran.
 No actual files are created by __eJinn__.
 This can be useful for doing a dry run. createPaths       | boolean  | When this is 'true' __eJinn__ will attempt to build the path for each entity if it doesnt exist.
 Before doing this you should first check that all paths are currently formatted correctly.
-The best way to do that is with these two options `parseOnly = true` and `debug = ['ckPath']`
+The best way to do that is with these two options `parseOnly = true` and `debug = ['parsePath']`

 ### Pre-Reading ###